ANC slams DA govt over ‘deeply concerning’ conditions at Khayelitsha clinic

 During the oversight visit, officials said they found the clinic to be “severely overcrowded, structurally inadequate and no longer able to meet the needs of the growing population it serves”.

-The visit, led by the ANC Caucus in the Western Cape Legislature, the ANC Caucus in the City of Cape Town and Subcouncil 10 councillors, also included briefings on stalled Human Settlements projects in the area.
+The visit, led by the ANC Caucus in the Western Cape Legislature, the ANC Caucus in the City of Cape Town and Subcouncil 10 councillors, also included briefings on stalled human settlements projects in the area.

 ‘Clinic understaffed’

-Note: - This story has been updated to reflect that the clinic is owned by the city